 Keyboard navigation is the first step in making Blockly more accessible.
-This guide focuses on how to modify keyboard navigation for testing purposes.
+This guide focuses on how to modify keyboard navigation.

 A Cursor is a marker that can move.
 It extends a Blockly.Marker